apigee-labs/rapier/README.md

     }
 ```

+The format of the resource for multi-valued realtionships is under the control of the Rapier author - this Collection format is used as an example.

 The combination of the `well_known_URLS` and `query_paths` properties of `To_do_list` implies that the following URL and URL template are valid:

     /to-dos/items
-    /to-dos/items/{Item_id}
+    /to-dos/items/{id}

 The meaning of the first URL is "the resource that is referenced by the items property of the resource at `/todos`" — we are starting at `/todos`
 and following the `items` relationship declared in the relationships section.
 From this, we know that `http://example.org/xxxxx`
-and `http://example.org/todos/items` are the same resource.
-Many implementations will use the same URL, but REST does not require this and clients should not count on it.
+and `http://example.org/todos/items` are URLs for the same resource.
+Many implementations will use a single URL, but REST does not require this and clients should not count on it.
-The Rapier specification of the multi-valued relationship `items` includes a `selector` property that references the property called `id` of the `Item` entity.
-This indicates
+The URL template indicates
 that we can form a 'query URL' by tacking the value of the `id` property of an `Item` on to the end of `todos/items/` to resolve to a single `Item`.
-A Rapier option allows the selector value to be in a path parameter instead of a path segment - see the 'Property Tracker' example.
+We know from this and the example above that
+`http://example.org/yyyyy` and `http://example.org/todos/items/10293847` are URLs for the same resource.
+Again, many implementations will use a single URL for both, but clients should not count on it.

 You can POST items to `http://example.org/to-dos/items` to create new items, you can PATCH items to change them,
 and you can DELETE items to remove them.
 You can also perform a GET on `http://example.org/yyyyy`, which will yield: